Photo courtesy of feinphoto.com

 - Is a computer provided for the competition or do we bring our own?

-A personal computer will be provided with a standard video connection, a DVD player with sound, and a USB connection.
+A PC will be provided with a USB connection.

 - What can I do with my prize money?